carlsmith/coffeeshop/scripts/main.coffee.md

         ]

 ## Initialise the Internal Namespace

+This is all the stuff used throughout this file.

 Set jQuery to not cache ajax requests, and disable the [Marked parser][1]'s `sanitize` option.